-Remember, you are the key to safety.
+It has been said, "The best safety feature is an informed, careful operator."
 Good safety practices not only protect you but also the people around you.
-Make these practices a regular part of your safety program.
-Be certain that everyone who will work with this equipment follows these procedures.
+Make these practices a dynamic part of your workday.

 Most accidents can be prevented.
 Do not risk injury or death by ignoring good safety practices.